A Tale of Two Monopolies: Introduction

-The cross-subsidization of MR is reminiscent of “bunching” or “ironing” in one-dimensional screening problems.
-However, in the two-dimensional setting, the function $\overline{u}$ simultaneously determines both the menu of bundles and the endogenous, type-dependent participation constraints.
-The one-dimensional trade-off between $1-\overline{u}$ and $\zeta$ sidesteps the verification of convex dominance between multidimensional measures in \citet{daskalakis2017strong} and guides the optimal bundle selection from the threshold function $\zeta$ that can be computed from the type distribution.\footnote{We may think of $\zeta$ as a ''preliminary transportation plan'' shipping the negative MR in the interior to the positive MR at the top boundary or right boundary.
-Note however that ``ironing'' here pertains to the primal variables $\overline{u}$ of the revenue maximization problem, whereas the convex dominance in \citet{daskalakis2017strong} pertains to their dual variables.} First, when $\zeta(.)$ is a nondecreasing function, as assumed in \citet{manelli2006bundling}, \citet{hart2010revenue}, and \citet{tang2017optimal}, the MR conditions imply that the support of $\overline{u}'(.)$ is degenerate, namely, the optimal mechanism is deterministic.
-Next, when $\zeta$ is nonincreasing and concave, as in Example 3 of \citet{daskalakis2017strong} and assumed in \citet{giannakopoulos2018selling}, the optimal one-dimensional indirect utility function $\overline{u}$ is characterized by a cutoff $a^1$ such that $1-\overline{u}$ coincides with $\zeta$ for all $x_1 < a^1$, and $\overline{u}'(x_1)=1$ for all $x_1 \geq a^1$.
-When $\zeta$ is strictly concave, the optimal $\overline{u}$ induces bundles with infinitely many different fractional units of good 1 and thereby ``probabilistic bundling''.
-Both classes of distributions include the uniform distribution and confirm that its optimal mechanism is deterministic and $1-\overline{u}$ coincides with $\zeta$ to the left of $(2-\sqrt{2})/3$.
+The cross-subsidization of MR is reminiscent of “bunching” or “ironing” in unidimensional screening problems.
+In the two-dimensional setting, the function $\overline{u}$ simultaneously determines both the menu of bundles and the endogenous, type-dependent participation constraints.
+The one-dimensional trade-off between $1-\overline{u}$ and $\zeta$ sidesteps the verification of convex dominance between multidimensional measures in DDT, as the threshold function $\zeta$ can be directly computed from the type distribution.\footnote{We may also think of $\zeta$ as a ''benchmark transportation plan'' shipping the positive MR in the interior to the negative MR at the top boundary/right boundary.
+However, note that ``ironing'' here pertains to the primal variables $\overline{u}$ of the revenue maximization problem, whereas the transportation problem in DDT pertains to the dual variables.} Our analysis for the uniform distribution immediately generalizes to two different classes of distributions.
+First, when $\zeta$ is nondecreasing, as implied by the assumptions in \citet{manelli2006bundling} and \citet{hart2010revenue}, the same analysis implies that the optimal mechanism is deterministic.
+Alternatively, if $\zeta$ is nonincreasing and concave, as in Example 3 of DDT or as assumed by \citet{giannakopoulos2018selling}, the optimal one-dimensional indirect utility function $\overline{u}$ is characterized by one cutoff $a^1$ such that $1-\overline{u}$ coincides with $\zeta$ for all $x_1 < a^1$, and $\overline{u}'(x_1)=1$ for all $x_1 \geq a^1$.\footnote{\citet{giannakopoulos2018selling} restrict attention to independent distributions and do not prove that the grand bundle must be active to pin down $a^1$.} When $a^1$ is positive and $\zeta$ is strictly concave, the optimal $\overline{u}$ features probabilistic bundling with a menu of infinitely many bundles.